-We asked Steve Dannan, Chief Operating Officer at Shawston International, to tell us about his experience.
+We asked Steve Dannan, MD and Executive Coach at Creative Minds Consulting, to tell us about his experience.

-"The RLE fits into everything I’m doing.
-It’s now part of my language and my thinking when I’m reflecting and coaching my team at work.
+"The RLE™ fits into everything I’m doing.
+It’s now part of my language and my thinking in any work I do, not just when I’m coaching individuals and teams.